masogit/am-browser-doc/docs/features/builder/view.md

 - Searchable
     - Only 2 fields in a link can be set to "searchable".
     - Press Enter in the viewer search box, it will generate AQL filters to query data on this field.
-    - The searchable fields of the root table will be searched in Global Search.
+    - The searchable fields of the root table can be searched in Global Search.

 - Group by
     - Set the default group by field, it will show group by graph when querying in viewer.